yzeng25/yzeng25/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on documentations of SUSE-Rancher's opensource projects: Rancher 2.x, RKE, K3s, Harverster, etc, and Rancher 2.x UI localization .
+- 🔭 Used to be maintainter and commiter of Rancher's opensource projects' Chinese documents: Rancher 2.x, RKE, K3s, Harverster, etc.
+- 📚 Was responsible for Rancher 2.x UI localization .
-- 🌱 I’m currently learning Markdown and JavaScript.
+- 🌱 Currently learning Markdown and JavaScript.
-- 👯 I’m looking to collaborate on any opensource documentations
+- 👯 Looking to collaborate on any opensource documentations
-- 🤔 I’m looking for help with structuring and versioning for documentations
+- 🤔 Looking for help with structuring and versioning for documentations
 - 💬 Ask me about localization and technical writing skills.
 - 📫 How to reach me: yzeng25@wisc.edu
 - 😄 Pronouns: he/him